bryancole/raypier_optics/doc/source/creating_new_optics.rst

 Creating a new Traceable
 ------------------------

-Traceables (i.e. subclasses of raytrace.bases.Traceable) are the basic unit of an optical model.
+Traceables (i.e. subclasses of raypier.bases.Traceable) are the basic unit of an optical model.
 Most of the functionality in the Traceable subclasses is to implement their VTK visual representation.
 The ray-tracing operation is handled by Face objects.
 Traceables own an instance of a ctracer.FaceList